American Association for the History of Nursing

-The American Association for the History of Nursing (AAHN) is a non-profit organization dedicated to promoting the history of nursing in various ways, using history to achieve adequate recognition for professional nurses and the pioneers of nursing, and shaping values and beliefs in nursing in the context of history.
+The American Association for the History of Nursing (AAHN) is a non-profit organization dedicated to promoting the history of nursing.
+The organization uses history to achieve adequate recognition for professional nurses and the pioneers of nursing, and shaping values and beliefs in nursing in the context of history.
 The association sponsors an annual autumn conference on nursing history and publishes the annual Nursing History Review.
 The American Association for the History of Nursing provides important historical resources for helping nurses understand the importance of their profession.

 Goals and leadership

 The AAHN has several goals, including promoting interest in, and collaboration on, the history of nursing; educating nurses and the general public about the historical heritage of the nursing profession; encouraging research in the history of nursing; preserving and making accessible historical materials relevant to nursing; and promoting nursing curricula with adequate coverage of the history of nursing.
 There are about 25 people serving in the AAHN as executives or members of the board of directors.
 The president of the AAHN serves a two-year term.